HosseinEbrahimiK/CUDA-bites/0.preliminaries/README.md

 Data must be moved from Host to Device for processing, and results moved back from Device to Host.

 ## Memory Management
 Managing memory on the GPU is similar to C `malloc`/`free` but with CUDA-specific APIs.
-Memorize the following functions:
+It's useful to memorize the following functions:

-- `cudaMalloc`: Allocate memory on the device.
+- `cudaMalloc`: Allocates a single, physically contiguous block of memory on the device.
 - `cudaFree`: Free memory on the device.
 - `cudaMemcpy`: Copy memory between host and device.